 Student performance is tracked from entry to exit, through a detailed examination and assessment process, providing students, staff and parents with pertinent information on the effectiveness of study habits.
 Terrace offers a wide-ranging and relevant curriculum and by Years 11 and 12, our students have honed a course of subjects, designed and moderated by the Queensland Curriculum and Assessment Authority, appropriate to them.
 This diversity of opportunity can be seen in our range of faculties.

-The announcement of the recipient of the Laurence Healy Memorial Prize, The Blessed Edmund Rice Award for the Dux of the College, our premier academic award, at our annual Celebration of Excellence, is also highly anticipated.
+The Laurence Healy Memorial Prize, The Blessed Edmund Rice Award for the Dux of the College, our premier academic award, is presented each year at the Scholars' Assembly, where the College recognises its most academically successful students from the previous year.

-Our Academic Programs are overseen and administered by the Dean of Studies - Mrs Julie Quinn.
+Our Academic Programs are overseen and administered by the Dean of Studies - Mr Mason Hellyer.